Caddo Parish launches mosquito-killing drone

-CADDO PARISH, La (KTAL/KMSS) – Caddo Parish Animal Services and Mosquito Control launches new tech tool to combat deadly diseases caused by flying insects.
+CADDO PARISH, La.
+(KTAL/KMSS) – Caddo Parish Animal Services and Mosquito Control has launched a new tech tool to combat deadly diseases caused by flying insects: a mosquito-killing drone.

-The parish launches a mosquito-killing drone to hit the skies.
-It will spray insecticide into hard-to-reach areas to kill mosquito larvae in order to keep the population under control and right before the summer months when mosquitos breed fast.
+The drone will spray insecticide into hard-to-reach areas in Caddo Parish to kill mosquito larvae and keep the population under control before breeding season kicks into high gear in the summer months.

 The parish will still use trucks to spray, but say the drone technology allows them access to places where the trucks cannot reach.

-“So with the drone we can literally fly it over these areas and drop larvicide there.
-So we can hit the mosquito larvae before they become adults.
+“So with the drone, we can literally fly it over these areas and drop larvicide there so we can hit the mosquito larvae before they become adults.
 We think this will be a great benefit to knock out a lot of mosquitos.
-We’re excited to treat these areas we haven’t been able to treat before,” said Bryan Glascock, Mosquito Control Manager Caddo Parish.
+We’re excited to treat these areas we haven’t been able to treat before,” said Caddo Parish Mosquito Control Manager, Bryan Glascock.

-The larvicide will last up to 30 days.
-Citizens can help keep the mosquito population under control by making sure there’s no standing water around their homes and properties.
+The larvicide lasts up to 30 days.
+Citizens can help keep the mosquito population under control by making sure there is no standing water around their homes and properties.

 (Video courtesy: Krystle Beauchamp, Communications Manager for Caddo Parish)